AlgorithmiKee/notes/Machine_Learning/Bayes_Linear_Regression.md

   * low when $\mathbf{x}_*$ lies near the subspace spanned by the training data.
   * large when $\mathbf{x}_*$ is far from or orthogonal to the training data.

-Therefore, the posterior predicitve is
+Therefore, the posterior predictive is

 $$
 \begin{align}